Should I Feed Birds Bread? What You Need to Know

 Bread has nothing to offer for birds!

-Bread will fill birds up quickly, giving them a sense of being full but with limited nutrients.
-This can impact their survival and can cause stomach issues.
-Birds will take any food they can get and will fill up on any edible food.
-If you toss them bread, they will gobble it up and will not have room to eat food with nutrients that they need to survive.
+Bread gives birds a sense of being full, but with limited nutrients.
+This impacts their survival and can cause stomach issues.
+Birds will take any food they can get and will fill up on any edible stuff.
+If you toss them bread, they will gobble it up and won’t have room to eat food with nutrients that they need to survive.
 This can be especially problematic in the winter, when birds need fat and protein to metabolize overnight to stay warm.

 Sunflower seeds (good fat/quality oil content)